 4. Financial Boundaries

-Money is a common source of relationship stress; clear financial boundaries build transparency and teamwork when handled thoughtfully.1
+Money is one of the most common sources of relationship stress; clear financial boundaries build transparency and teamwork when handled thoughtfully.1

 Examples